Uncut Gems: Casting

-The Safdies initially approached Adam Sandler to star in 2010 and 2015, but Sandler's manager rejected the script before Sandler got a chance to read it.
-Once Scorsese agreed to executive produce the film, actors started taking the film more seriously.
-Jonah Hill was cast as Howard in May 2017, the Safdies tried to rewrite the character to be younger, but Hill dropped out due to scheduling problems and chose to direct Mid90s.
-In April 2018, Sandler finally agreed to play Howard after watching the Safdies' film Good Time.
-Other actors considered for the role included Sacha Baron Cohen, Harvey Keitel, and James Caan.
+The Safdies initially approached Adam Sandler to star in 2010 and 2015, but his manager rejected the script.
+Once Scorsese agreed to executive-produce, actors started taking the film more seriously.
+Jonah Hill was cast as Howard in May 2017, and the Safdies tried to rewrite the character to be younger, but Hill dropped out due to scheduling problems and chose to direct Mid90s.
+In April 2018, Sandler agreed to play Howard after watching the Safdies' film Good Time.
+Other actors considered for the role included Sacha Baron Cohen, Harvey Keitel, and James Caan (around 2011).

-Eric Bogosian, Judd Hirsch, LaKeith Stanfield, and Idina Menzel joined the project in August and September 2018.
+Eric Bogosian, Judd Hirsch, Lakeith Stanfield, and Idina Menzel joined the project in August and September 2018.
+Tom Sizemore, Jerry Ferrara, John David Washington, and Isla Fisher read for those parts at a table-read during development.
 Three hundred actresses auditioned for the role of Julia, and the names of Lady Gaga, Jennifer Lawrence, Scarlett Johansson, and Kim Kardashian were thrown around; but the role eventually went to Julia Fox.
+Riley Keough also read for the part at a table-read during development.

 For the role of the basketball player, Kevin Garnett was cast in September 2018.
-Kobe Bryant, Amar'e Stoudemire, and Joel Embiid were also considered for Garnett's role.
-The Safdies had originally written the part with Bryant in mind, and planned to focus the game on the day that Bryant broke the Madison Square Garden single-game scoring record.
-However, Bryant's agent said that Bryant was only interested in directing.
-They were also drawn to Stoudemire due to his joint black and Jewish heritage, as well as his years starring with the New York Knicks, the Safdies' favorite basketball team.
-(Josh Safdie joked that "There's a strong correlation with Judaism and Knicks basketball ... it has to do with suffering and trying to understand your life.")
-However, Stoudemire refused to shave his head to mirror his Knicks-era look.
-Embiid initially agreed to join the film, but he was forced to drop out when the Safdies moved filming to the basketball season.
-The Safdies began to look at retired players, and settled on Garnett, even though Garnett's Celtics and the Knicks have a historic rivalry.
+Kobe Bryant, Amar'e Stoudemire, and Joel Embiid were also considered.
+The Safdies originally wrote the part with Bryant in mind, and planned to focus on the day that Bryant broke the Madison Square Garden single-game scoring record, but Bryant's agent said Bryant was interested only in directing.
+The Safdies were drawn to Stoudemire due to his joint black and Jewish heritage, as well as his years with the New York Knicks, the Safdies' favorite team.
+(Josh Safdie said, "There's a strong correlation with Judaism and Knicks basketball ... it has to do with suffering and trying to understand your life.")
+But Stoudemire refused to shave his head to mirror his Knicks-era look.
+Embiid initially agreed to join, but was forced to drop out when the Safdies moved filming to the basketball season.
+The Safdies began to look at retired players and settled on Garnett, even though Garnett's Celtics and the Knicks have a historic rivalry.

 In October 2018, it was revealed that the Weeknd, Trinidad James, and Pom Klementieff had joined the cast.
-The Weeknd specifically requested to play the role as an egotistical punk, admitting that that was how he treated people in 2012.
-Klementieff's scenes, apart from a brief cameo during the opening credits, were removed from the final film.
+The Weeknd specifically requested to play the role as an egotistical punk, saying that was how he treated people in 2012.
+Klementieff's scenes, apart from a brief cameo during the opening credits, were cut.